zerospiel/docs/docs/admin/kof/kof-install.md

       k0rdent.mirantis.com/istio-role: child
       ```
       Note that `child` is not a typo
-      and `kof-` prefix is not missing in `istio-role`.
+      and the `kof-` prefix is not missing in `istio-role`.
-      This makes your config compatible with possible migration of Istio support
+      These values make your configuration compatible with possible migration of Istio support
-      from KOF to the upstream {{{ docsVersionInfo.k0rdentName }}},
+      from KOF to the upstream k0rdent,
       where `child` is a generic term described in the [Cluster Deployments](../../concepts/k0rdent-architecture.md/#cluster-deployments) concept.

     * Delete these lines: